justinribeiro/blog-pwa/hugo/content/chronicle/2008-02-06-justin-ribeiro-relaunches-with-new-focus-features.markdown

 url: /chronicle/2008/02/06/justin-ribeiro-relaunches-with-new-focus-features/
 ---

-<p align="left">After a few months, I am happy to finally launch the newest version of JustinRibeiro.com.
+<p>After a few months, I am happy to finally launch the newest version of JustinRibeiro.com.
 The site has been on the back burner for some time, as other projects have taken priority.
 However, after putting the final touches on my Wordpress hacking I'm happy to finally allow this new version out the door.

-<p align="left">Some new features and changes the site contains:
+<p>Some new features and changes the site contains: